eshasharma/x9115222/hw/code/10/README.md

 ###Results

+For the different DTLZs with different number of objectives and decisions we have calculated the hypervolume and plotted it here.
+For each DTLZ model the plot can be seen below .
+The number under the plot represents the number of objectives, while the number 10, 20 , 40 represents the number of decisions.

 ####DTLZ1 - before and after optimization

+Below is the plot for DTLZ1 for the different number of objectives and decisions.
+We can see from the graph that the hypervolume numbers are getting reduced .
+Hence we can conclude that the DE doesn't optimize the GA for DLTZ1 .

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/10/ScreenShots/DTLZ1.jpg)

 ####DTLZ3 - before and after optimization

+Below is the plot for DTLZ3 for the different number of objectives and decisions.
+We can see from the graph that the hypervolume numbers are getting improved significantly upto factor of 2 to 3 for 4,6,8 objectives.
+However this change is not very significant for 2 objectives.
+Hence we can conclude that the DE optimizes the GA for DLTZ3 with 4,6,8 objectives to a significant extent but not for 2 objectives.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/10/ScreenShots/DTLZ3.jpg)

 ####DTLZ5 - before and after optimization

+Below is the plot for DTLZ5 for the different number of objectives and decisions.We can see from the graph that the hypervolume numbers are getting improved significantly upto factor of 2 to 3 for 4,6,8 objectives.
+However this change is not very significant for 2 objectives.
+Hence we can conclude that the DE optimizes the GA for DLTZ5 with 4,6,8 objectives to a significant extent but not for 2 objectives.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/10/ScreenShots/DTLZ5.jpg)

 ####DTLZ7 - before and after optimization

+Below is the plot for DTLZ7 for the different number of objectives and decisions.
+We can see from the graph that the hypervolume numbers are getting improved significantly upto factor of 1 to 1.5 for 8 objectives .
+For 6 objectives , on an average this number gets reduced.
+While there is no change for 2, 4 objectives .Hence we can conclude that the DE optimizes the GA for DLTZ7 to a significant extent for 8 objectives.Also , this number gets worsened for DTLZ7 with 2 objectives.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/10/ScreenShots/DTLZ7.jpg)